 Accommodation types • Selecting Accommodation • Registering and applying • Additional requirements • Your room offer • Tenancy information • What do I need to bring? • Moving in • International students • Clearing • Support for parents/guardians • Starting your course in January 2023

 Always apply for accommodation through the Sheffield Hallam Accommodation Services website to make sure you’re sharing with other Sheffield Hallam University students in popular student areas near our campuses.
-We guarantee first year undergraduate students accommodation in one of our halls of residence or provide help in finding suitable private sector accommodation if that's what you prefer.
+We guarantee first year undergraduate students a room offer in one of our halls of residence or provide help in finding suitable private sector accommodation if that's what you prefer.